 However, the truck is parked under a tall pole barn where it doesn’t get full sun throughout the day.
 After about a week of charging, the LED never changed to green.
 Plus, when exposed to direct sunlight, the panel got hot to the touch.
-It was time for plan B. I built a mount for the panel, which I show in the video below, and secured it to the roof without drilling any holes thanks to magnets and clamps.
-I used 14-guage landscape wiring and other items which are listed in the description below the video.
+It was time for plan B. I built a mount for the panel, which I show in the video at the top of this story, and secured it to the roof without drilling any holes thanks to magnets and clamps.
+I used 14-guage landscape wiring and other items which are listed in the description below the video on Youtube.

 Three days into the charge with full sunlight and the LED changed to green showing a full charge.
 Battery voltage went as high as 13.6 volts when charging during peak sun in August.

-Four months after first using the panel, it’s still keeping the truck’s batteries charged and it’s handling the four-wheeler too.
+Four months after first using the panel, it was still keeping the truck’s batteries charged and handling the four-wheeler, too.
 I alternate charging between the two though it’s the truck that gets more charge-time than the four-wheeler.
 In the same manner, fleets could alternate charge sessions between vehicles.